Is a Secured Loan a Good Option?

 It is important to carefully consider the financial aspect of any loan before borrowing.
 Many people simply think about the amount of the monthly payment, but if you want to buy a home soon or refinance, you will want to think about how this affects your total debt-to-income ratio, as well as the limits that the monthly payment will have on your budget and saving ability.

-If you find yourself in a situation where you are struggling to make your monthly payments, then your best bet is not to borrow any more money, adjust your living expenses, and focus on getting out of debt.
+If you find yourself in a situation where you are struggling to make your monthly payments, then your best bet is not to borrow any more money, review and adjust your living expenses, and focus on getting out of debt.
 A good budget can also help you get control of your money and see areas where you can cut back on your spending.